 - North Finish/Start: bridge over creek at picnic shelter on Mapleton Ave

 This can be run in either direction; we currently don't keep track of separate directional FKTs.
-For the out & back, start at either end and run the complete traverse all the way to the opposite TH, then back.
+For the "Double", start at either end and run the complete traverse all the way to the opposite TH, then back (i.e. you must retrace your steps from whatever TH you turn around at, thus summiting each peak twice.
+Since this was not clear, some current FKTs reflect alternative routes to this, but as of 5/1/22, this will be the standard).

 |Darren Thomas||2h 42m 40s|